alepekhin/vim_as_ide/README.md

 - error detection
     :LSClientAllDiagnostics
 - linting
-    ???
+    yes
 - code formatting
-    :Autoformat
+    :normal gg=G
 - refactoring tools
-    :LSClientRename - can rename variable at least
+    :LSClientRename - can rename variable at least :LSClientFindCodeActions - can find nedded imports
 - test integration
 - debugging tools
     :terminal       - open terminal and use jdb
 - code navigation and search
-    :LSClientGoToDefinition         - open in the same windiw :LSClientGoToDefinitionSplit    - open in split window
+    :LSClientGoToDefinition         - open in the same window :LSClientGoToDefinitionSplit    - open in split window
     :LSClientFindImplementations    - does not work in our language server :LSClientFindReferences         - works
-    use grep if nothing helps
+    use grep if nothing helps, for example
+    :grep -r pattern src/main/java
 - code snippets
     none
 - documentation and tooltips